andrewfer000/POIgo/README.md

 5. Postgres and MySQL support for more capability and enterprise use.
 6. Docker Image?

+## Features that are planned to be removed in the near future
+1. Image uploads, Since notpads support images and the current image implmentation is insecure.
+May replace with some sort of file storage (ie Text documents, Images, Etc.) stored directly in the database.

 ## Original POIgo Team
 - Andrew Ferdetta (Backend Enginner &amp; Full Stack Developer, Testing)